Indiana Caverns: Geology

 The Indiana Caverns portion of Binkley Cave is almost entirely located in St. Louis Limestone, which is a thinly bedded limestone of Mississippian origin.
 St. Louis Limestone includes beds of chert and shale (the chert is showcased on the tour).
 Brachiopods and coral are apparent in the rock on the show tour.

 Binkley Cave is a solutional cave formed from the dissolution of limestone by underground streams containing carbonic acid.
 The water takes the path of least resistance by running along the faults, fractures, and bedding planes of the limestone.
 The thinly bedded St. Louis limestone can be quite fissile, meaning it is weakest along straight planes.
 This weakness along the planes helped lead to breakdown events after the cave's initial formation, leaving behind flat surfaces on the ceilings and walls.

 Calcium bicarbonate is carried into the cave by drips of water.
 When the slightly pressurized calcium bicarbonate hits the air of the cave, the carbon dioxide is released, and the calcium carbonate precipitates out of the water.
 The calcium carbonate, in the form of the mineral calcite, a solid, crystallizes onto the bottoms and sides of existing stalactites, stalagmites, helictites, and sheets of flowstone to grow the formations over time.
 Other minerals are brought into the cave by flowing of water to create white, red, tan, and gray colors on the formations and walls.

 St. Louis Limestone is primarily made of calcite, but is also known to contain magnesium sulfate, manganese dioxide, ferric oxide, gypsum, dolomite, and aragonite.
 On the show tour, deposits of calcite, manganese dioxide, and ferric oxide are apparent.
-The top portion of the St. Louis Limestone layer through which the tour goes includes the Lost River Chert Bed, a layer of rock containing sheets of chert, a silicious rock, which is also apparent on the cave tour.
+The top portion of the St. Louis Limestone layer through which the tour goes includes the Lost River Chert Bed, a layer of rock containing sheets of chert, a siliceous rock, which is also apparent on the cave tour.